21 Back Exercises at Home for Bigger & Stronger Back

 15. Flat Bench Hyperextension

-If you’re looking for a way to get more creative with your at home back workout, why not try flat bench Hyperextension?
+If you’re looking for a way to be more creative with your at-home back workout, why not try flat bench Hyperextension?

-It directly hits the erector spinae muscles, to build a strong lower back.
+It directly hits the erector spinae muscles, to build a strong back.

-To make Hyperextensions difficult, you can also hold a plate to your chest or behind the head for additional resistance.
-If the exercise becomes easy, you can do a lot of reps.
+To make Hyperextensions difficult, hold a plate to your chest or behind your head for additional resistance.
+If the exercise becomes easy, you can do many reps.

 How To Do